-Here are the common terms you will come across when baking with yeast:
+Here are the common terms you will come across when baking with Yeast:

-Yeast is alive and needs to be awakened from its resting state.
+Proof: Yeast is alive and needs to be awakened from its resting state.
 Proofing allows the dough to rise before baking.

 The kneading process takes 5 minutes with an electric mixer or 10 minutes by hand.
 The kneading time depends on the quantity of dough, the type of flour used and on kneading skills.
 To test if the kneading has been successful, pinch off a piece of the dough, press it flat and stretch.
 If the dough tears, continue to knead until it becomes elastic.

-Rising is the step where the yeast works its magic.
+Rising: Rising is the step where the yeast works its magic.
 During this time, the yeast will work on the starches in the flour and release carbon dioxide which makes the dough rise.
 This process gives bread its wonderful flavour, taste and aroma.

 For a finer texture, allow the dough to rise a second time, knock down and shape.
 Knock down by pressing your knuckles repeatedly over the risen dough.
 Ingredients such as dried fruit and grated cheese should be knocked into the dough, until well distributed.

-Shape the dough according to the recipe.
+Shaping: Shape the dough according to the recipe.
 You can create interesting shapes such as knotted breads, plaits and fancy rolls.
 Do not overfill the pans as you need to allow enough space for the dough to rise freely.
 Dough which is placed on a baking tray should not be too soft as it will not hold its shape.
-Grease the pans with a firm fat or lard.
+Grease the pans with a firm fat or butter.

-Your bread is finally ready for the oven.
+Baking: Your bread is finally ready for the oven.
 During baking, the dough rises another 10-15%, which is known as the oven spring.
-The recommended baking temperatures: